mrowrpurr/Search/MVP.md

 #### Technical

+- [ ] Filter option for all lists!
 - [ ] Fix all JSON warnings in the console
 - [ ] Multiple Actions can be in same script
 - [ ] Customize how category items are displayed, e.g. Cells with Name + EditorID